xlwings/xlwings/docs/remote_interpreter.rst

 To configure the xlwings client in the next step, we'll need the ``https`` version of the Forwarding address that ngrok prints, i.e., ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io``.

+.. note:: When you're not actively developing, you should stop your ngrok session by hitting ``Ctrl-C`` on the Terminal/Command Prompt.

 Part II: xlwings Client
 ***********************

 Now it's time to switch to Google Sheets or Excel on the web!
-To paste the xlwings JavaScript module, follow these steps:
+To paste the xlwings JavaScript module, follow these 3 steps:

 1. **Copy the xlwings JavaScript module**: On a Terminal/Command Prompt/Anaconda Prompt on your local machine, run the following command: